khromov/wp-views-output-formats/readme.txt

 The plugin will also fetch all available custom fields for each post, making it truly simple to integrate WordPress with other systems that speak JSON and XML.

+**New in version 2.0**

+This plugin now supports Taxonomy and User queries!

 **Usage**